 Source/Pathway Significant Comment/Reason Fluvial Flooding Flood Plain No The site is not located on a floodplain.
 Structure Blockage No No hydraulic features where noted.
 Flood Defence Failure N/A There are no flood defences located in the vicinity of the site.
 Coastal Flooding Tidal/Coastal N/A Site is not at affected by tidal/coastal flooding.
 Other Urban drainage No Urban drainage will not be affected.
-Fluvial Flooding No None of the site is affected by Fluvial Flooding.
-Groundwater No Ground water flooding not deemed to be an issue.
+Fluvial Flooding N/A None of the site is affected by Fluvial Flooding.
+Groundwater N/A Ground water flooding not deemed to be an issue.
 Pluvial Flooding No None of the site is affected by Pluvial Flooding.
 Infrastructure failure No Infrastructure failure not expected to be an issue on the site.
 Rainfall Ponding No Rain fall ponding is not expected to be an issue on the site.
-Reservoirs /Canals/ N/A There are no impoundments or reservoirs in close proximity, or Artificial Sources IN/A which drain to the site.
+Reservoirs /Canals/ There are no impoundments or reservoirs in close proximity, or which drain to Artificial Sources N/A the site.